GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

 2. For training 73257 digits, For testing 26,032 digits
 3. It is available in two different formats
    - Original images with bounding box available for each character (may contain multiple characters in same images).
-   - **MNIST** like 32x32 cropped images having single character in each image.
+   - 32x32 cropped images like MNIST having single character in each image.